Woodleigh Bus Interchange: History

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, bus services operating from Woodleigh Bus Interchange are divided into two Bus Packages, operated by different bus operators.
+Under the bus contracting model, bus services operating from Woodleigh Bus Interchange are divided into two Bus Packages, operated by two different bus operators.

-The interchange is served by existing bus service 146 and new service 148 since its opening.
-Bus service 104 will be launched on 26 October 2025, replacing service 43M which plied a similar route, and serving the northeast region between Bidadari and Punggol Coast.
-Either bus service 81 or 82 will be extended from Serangoon to Woodleigh Bus Interchange via Bartley Road by 2026.
+The interchange is served by Bus Service 146 and Service 148, which was then newly introduced.
+Bus service 104 was launched on 26 October 2025, replacing service 43M which plied a similar route, and serving the northeast region between Bidadari and Punggol Coast.

+There were initial plans for either bus service 81, 82 to be extended from Serangoon to Woodleigh Bus Interchange via Bartley Road by 2026.